michaelgwelch/migrate-issues/README.md

 -------
 I saw that not all issues got labelled.
 Rerunning the script several times dooesn't hurt.
 I do modify it so as to not send the 'closed' state multiple times.
 Just comment out the state property.
 Then only the labelling happens.

-What can go wrong with deletes
+What can go wrong with Delete Branches
 ---------
 I guess it could fail like the others. rerun as many times as needed until all the pr#base branches are gone.